linan7788626/bending_light_cython/README.md

 ###how to control lenses:
-Use the left click of the mouse to control properties of sources, but you have to press "w" for position, "s" for lensing strengh and "e" for ellipticity and orientation.
+Use the left click of the mouse to control properties of sources, but you have to press "w" for position, "s" for lensing strength and "e" for ellipticity and orientation.

-###How to add or remove satelite galaxes.
+###How to add or remove satellite galaxies.
 Hit and hold "=", click the right click.
 Hit and hold "-", click the right click.